jdgarwick/SonicPi/README.md

 then quickly fall back to silence."
 Sonic Pi allows you to program exactly this behaviour with envelopes.

-Just to recap, as we have seen before, an amplitude of 0 is silence and an amplitude of 1 is normal volume.

 Now, let us look at each of the parts of the envelopes in turn.

 ## Release Phase